 - Saint Dane in The Pendragon Adventure.

-- There's a powerful Dark Art spell in Harry Potter called "Fiendfire", which creates a wicked mass of demon-shaped flames.
+- There's a powerful Dark Art spell in Harry Potter called "Fiendfyre", which creates a wicked mass of demon-shaped flames that can backfire in the hands of an inexperienced caster.
+However, it's also one of the only things capable of destroying horcruxes.

 - In Michael Moorcock's The War Hound and the World's Pain, Lucifer took the form of a human being covered in flames.